Last updated 2016 August 1

 Unless you need a smaller file or need to replicate a result made with an older ephemeris, I'd recommend one of the DE-43x ephems.
 The one to use would depend on the file size and time span you want, and your need to work with older software.
 (Indeed, with some older software, you'll probably be stuck with DE-405 or -406.
 Which, depending on your application, may be perfectly sufficient.)

 Finding DE files: Most people will download pieces of any desired ephemeris from this JPL ftp site.
 The Linux folder contains ephemerides in the order intended for Intel machines; the SunOS folder contains data for opposite-Endian machines.
 (Files with either endianness will work with this software.
-Note that the SunOS folder doesn't appear to be getting updated.)
+Note that the SunOS folder stops at DE423, and the Linux folder stops at DE431.
+To get more "current" ephems, you'll have to download the ASCII data and build your own using asc2eph.)
 Other folders provide test data, ASCII versions of the ephemerides, and some inter-office memoranda describing each version of the ephemerides.
-Almost all DE ephemeris versions are available, ranging from the very archaic DE-102 to the "latest and greatest" DE-431, DE-432, DE-432t, and possibly newer ones by the time you read this.
+Almost all DE ephemeris versions are available, ranging from the very archaic DE-102 to the "latest and greatest" DE-43x series.

 If you lack Internet access, you can purchase a CD-ROM from Willmann-Bell containing the full DE-200, DE-405, and DE-406, for about US $25.
 As far as I know, this is the only place you can purchase the files on a physical medium.